 Disney World requires all guests visiting the park to wear a face mask (read more about the requirement here).
 Therefore it is time to talk about face masks and what its like to wear them for almost the entirety of your Disney day.
 Does wearing a face mask while visiting a Disney park take away from the magic?

 This issue is as plain as the nose used to be on your face and one that several of our readers have asked us about.
-So I thought it prudent to share how I felt having to wear it all while at Magic Kingdom for the Annual Passholder preview on July 9.
+So I thought it prudent to share how I felt having to wear it all while at Magic Kingdom for the Annual Passholder preview.

 Wearing a face mask at Magic Kingdom or anywhere on Walt Disney World Property is not that bad.
 It does not inhibit or limit your Disney experience at all.
 You will get used to it, and if you leave it alone long enough, you will forget that it is there.
 It does put one at ease, and, in a weird way, you can use the situation to enhance your experience in the post-closure Magic Kingdom.